ethantsaox/JobFlow/README.md

 ---

-## **🤝 Contributing**

-This is a personal project, but I'm open to suggestions!
-Feel free to:
-- Open an issue for bugs or feature requests
-- Submit a pull request with improvements
-- Share your own job search data for anonymized analysis

----

 ## **📄 License**

 MIT License - feel free to use this project as inspiration for your own job search tools!